How to Make Measures Total Correctly in Power BI Tables

 Figure 1 – Power BI table where the Measure total is incorrect

-In this table, the Total displayed for the Measure for Budget Remaining is not summing the column; instead, it is taking the total Budget Amount sum for all rows and subtracting the total Posted Expenses sum for all rows.
-Since two of the projects in the table don’t have a budget, the Total displayed of $1,605 is not the true total of the Budget Remaining column.
+In this table, the total displayed in the budget remaining column does not sum the column.
+Instead, it takes the total budget amount sum for all rows and subtracts the total posted expenses sum for all rows.
+Since two of the projects in the table don’t have a budget, $1,605 is not the accurate total of the budget remaining column.

-To correct this, you need to create a second Measure as a workaround since Measures calculate by line on the table.
-You can use a Measure that uses an IF statement and counts the rows to find whether it is a totaling row (meaning it won’t be counted) or not.
+To correct this, you need to make a second measure as a workaround.
+For example, you can use an IF statement to tell Power BI not to count a totaling row.
 Alternatively, you can use the HASONEFILTER formula to do the same thing.
-You will keep the original Measure formula the same, and this second one will build off the original.
+You will keep the original measure formula the same, and this second one will build on it.

 You can also use the HASONEFILTER version of this solution to get the same result.
 This formula looks for rows with one filter rather than counting the rows with values: